mmeyer2k/dcrypt/docs/KEYS.md

 This statistical curiosity can be leveraged to differentiate between strong and weak entropy sources.
 Particularly, implementation mistakes like double encoding of the key can be rejected by ensuring that the byte stream uses most of the 2^8 keyspace.

-Before usage, a basic key entropy test is performed which rejects keys that are not likely to be pseudo-random.
+Before encryption a basic key entropy test is performed which rejects keys that are not likely to be pseudo-random.
 This test is not perfect but it is simple and fast, and it may become conditional in the future.

 A generic of the randomness test is as follows: